callmehuyv/EasyLEMP/README.md

 ===================
 EasyLEMP is some bash script.
 EasyLEMP will help you install LEMP( Nginx, PHP-FPM, MariaDB on Linux ) and some other software like CSF, Composer...
 You only need to copy below code to terminal, then press enter.
 Wait about 3 minutes.
 Restart VPS.
 Enter command "easynginx" to access menu.
 You can create user, domain for each user.
-And the last, EasyLEMP was writen to optimous speed and security.
+And the last, EasyLEMP was written to optimus speed and security with multi pool PHP.

 How to install
 ============